Use Control-F (PC) or Command-F (Mac) to search the page.

 Editor’s note: The NPR Style Guide provides an editorial framework for journalists, including member station colleagues, who create content for NPR, including its newsmagazines, website, social platforms and podcasts.

 The Associated Press Stylebook is the basis for many of the guidelines that appear here, and exceptions to AP style are highlighted.
-Preferred spellings are based on Webster’s New World College Dictionary Fifth Edition.
-Additional guidance can be found in the AP FAQ, the stylebook’s Ask the Editor section.
-Some of the entries in this manual mirror information also found in radio style guide on the NPR intranet, but neither is designed to replace the other.
+In most instances, preferred spellings are based on Webster’s New World College Dictionary, Fifth Edition.
+Additional guidance can be found in the AP Stylebook’s Ask the Editor section.

 Finally, this document serves first as an in-house style guide for NPR.
-And although it has been written in a way that should be useful to anyone who contributes to NPR.org, there are some terms that will be familiar only to NPR journalists.
+And although it has been written in a way that should be useful to anyone who contributes to NPR platforms, there are some terms that will be familiar only to NPR journalists.
 These include references to Seamus, NPR’s content management system.
 Some internal links will not be accessible to those outside NPR.
-Likewise, journalists who do not have subscription access to NPR’s version of the AP Stylebook are encouraged to consult their own copy.
+Likewise, journalists who do not have subscription access to NPR’s annotated AP Stylebook are encouraged to consult their own copy.

 abortion Use abortion-rights supporter or abortion-rights advocate, not pro-abortion rights or pro-choice; and anti-abortion rights or abortion-rights opponent, not pro-life.
 Note the double hyphen in constructions such as anti-abortion-rights activist.
-A lengthy discussion of terms and usage is available in the radio style guide on the NPR intranet.
+For more information, see NPR Editorial Guidance Book

 accents See diacritics

 accessibility radio initiative terminology The following words should be lowercase: accessible media, sensory disabled, hearing and visually impaired, deaf, hard of hearing, closed captioning for radio.
 But: HD Radio (it’s a trademark).